AI nationalism: Historical and cultural context

-AI nationalism is seen as deeply connected to historical racism and imperialism.
+According to Kerry McInerney, a research associate at the Cambridge Centre for Gender Studies, AI nationalism is seen as deeply connected to historical racism and imperialism.
 It is viewed not merely as a technological competition but as a contest over racial and civilizational superiority.
 Historically, technological achievements were often used to justify colonialism and racial hierarchies, with Western societies perceiving their advancements as evidence of superiority.
 In the context of AI, this historical context continues to shape views on intelligence and development.
 Some argue that AI nationalism reinforces the idea of fundamental civilizational divides, especially between the Western world and China.
 This perspective often frames China's progress in AI as a direct challenge to Western values, presenting the AI competition as a struggle over values.
 AI nationalism is said to draw from long-standing anti-Asian stereotypes, such as the "Yellow Peril," which portray Asian nations as threats to Western civilization.
 This viewpoint links Asian technological advances with dehumanization and artificiality, reflecting persistent anxieties about China's growing role in the global tech landscape.